 Fax: 585 753-6296

-The Financial Assistance Division is responsible for the delivery of Temporary Assistance, Medicaid, Food Stamps and daycare subsidies, and for ensuring that only persons eligible for public assistance services are provided such aid.
+The Financial Assistance Division is responsible for the delivery of Temporary Assistance, Medicaid, SNAP (Supplemental Nutrition Assistance Program) and daycare subsidies, and for ensuring that only persons eligible for public assistance services are provided such aid.
 This division also includes employment, domestic violence and managed health care services.

 Financial Assistance services are provided in the form of cash, rent, utilities, transportation, food/nutrition, housing, health insurance, daycare subsidies, job search support, and job skills training to those who meet eligibility requirements.

-The government assistance programs of Temporary Assistance, Medicaid and Food Stamps are complex and goverened individually by their own set of laws, rules and regulations.
+The government assistance programs of Temporary Assistance, Medicaid and SNAP (Supplemental Nutrition Assistance Program) are complex and governed individually by their own set of laws, rules and regulations.
 The answer to most program-related questions often begin with the words, 'it depends.'

 In collaboration with community case managers from several local human services agencies, we have developed and published DHS 101.
 This booklet of information serves as a basic guide to navigating the complex systems of social services.
 We try to publish updates at least once per year, but the laws often change frequently.
 If you see information that is out-dated, please let us know.

 The Home Energy Assistance Program (HEAP) is a federally funded program that assists low income households in meeting the high costs of home heating.

 If you are interested in applying for HEAP and are not currently receiving Temporary Assistance or SNAP (Supplemental Nutrition Assistance Program Benefits), go to mybenefits.ny.gov to apply online or you may call our HEAP information line at (585)753-6477 between the hours of 9:00 a.m. and 3:00 p.m.
 Monday through Friday.